 |State Farm||Teen Drivers|

-Best Car Insurance Companies in Pennsylvania
+FAQs About Cheap Car Insurance in Pennsylvania

-Minimum Car Insurance Requirements in Pennsylvania
+What Are the Car Insurance Requirements in Pennsylvania?

 In Pennsylvania, all drivers are required to carry car insurance that meets the following minimum limits: